These tips for a career change are all about YOU – because all changes in life require adjustments on your part.

 Tip 12: Your time commitment to your family depends on your children’s age.
 Little babies usually take up a large chunk of both parent’s time.
 But at every age after that lots of parental time is still required.
 There’ll never be the perfect or right time to start a parallel career.
 But…you’ll just have to do it.

 Do you have enough savings to support you (and your dependents) for at least 12 months of zero income?

 Tip 13: If you don’t…there’s more reason for you to start your parallel career while you still have a job.
 If you have enough, don’t be complacent!
 Don’t wait until you lose your job OR when you’re sixty years old and then regret.
 This would be among the most important of the tips for a career change.

 Is your spouse working

 Tip 14: If he/she is not…you are dependent on a single source of income to pay all the bills.
 What happens if the sole income source is lost?
 Don’t wait until it’s too late.
 Start a parallel career while you are still employed.

-Last of the tips for career change. …
+Last of the tips for a career change. …

 About Your Plan

-Do you have a clear idea and plan of what you’re going to do if you quit your job in 6 month’s time?
+Do you have a clear idea and plan for what you’re going to do if you quit your job in 6 month’s time?

 Tip 15: If you don’t…you better have one.
 Don’t bask in a false sense of security just because you have an existing JOB!